-Often colloquially described as "the way we do things around here", organisational culture can be defined as a pattern of assumptions that is shared amongst those working within an organisation and influences their norms, attitudes, feelings, beliefs, and behaviours.(10) In a widely utilised theoretical framework,(11, 12) Schein(10) delineates three levels of organisational culture, with cultural artifacts being the most conspicuous layer; these include workplace rituals, behaviours, structures, dress codes and the physical environment.
+Often colloquially described as 'the way we do things around here', organisational culture can be defined as a pattern of assumptions that is shared among those working within an organisation and influences their norms, attitudes, feelings, beliefs and behaviours.
+10 In a widely utilised theoretical framework, 11 12 Schein 10 delineates three levels of organisational culture, with cultural artefacts being the most conspicuous layer; these include workplace rituals, behaviours, structures, dress codes and the physical environment.
 Espoused values guide what is important within an organisation and how work gets done and comprise the second, less readily observable, but still accessible layer.
-These values can be seen in mission statements, policies, and official organisational communication.
-Finally, at the heart of a culture is its basic underlying assumptions, tacit or even unconscious expectations and values that influence how organisational members interpret events, make decisions, and interact with one another.
+These values can be seen in mission statements, policies and official organisational communication.
+Finally, at the heart of an organisation's culture is its basic underlying assumptions, tacit or even unconscious expectations and values that influence how organisational members interpret events, make decisions and interact with one another.
 Figure 1 summarises these layers of organisational culture with examples drawn from aged care.

-Across healthcare settings, positive organisational cultures, characterised by features like effective teamwork, good leadership and open communication, are associated with better patient outcomes, including reduced falls, mortality, and healthcare-acquired infections, and increased patient satisfaction.(13) Compared with other healthcare settings, RACFs, also known as long-term care, nursing homes or care homes, provide a more holistic care environment for individuals unable to live independently, including medical, social, emotional and spiritual care, and support with activities of daily living.(6) In this setting, studies have found that a stronger and more positive safety culture is correlated with fewer system deficiencies and complaints, higher quality ratings,(14) and the likelihood of people delivering person-centred care.(15) Our integrative review of 92 studies internationally on organisational culture in residential aged care also found evidence to suggest a relationship between culture and staff-level outcomes (e.g., job satisfaction) and clinical care processes (e.g., use of psychotropic medicine), however, research demonstrating an association between culture and clinical outcomes (e.g., pressure ulcers) was more equivocal.(11)
+Across healthcare settings, positive organisational cultures, characterised by features like effective teamwork, good leadership and open communication, are associated with better patient outcomes, including reduced falls, mortality and healthcare-acquired infections, and increased patient satisfaction.
+Compared with other healthcare settings, RACFs, also known as long-term care, nursing homes or care homes, provide a more holistic care environment for individuals unable to live independently, including medical, social, emotional and spiritual care, and support with activities of daily living.
+In this setting, studies have found that a stronger and more positive safety culture is correlated with fewer system deficiencies and complaints, higher quality ratings 14 and the likelihood of people delivering person-centred care, and that culture contributes to the levels of prescribing psychotropic medicines.
+16 Our integrative review of 92 studies internationally on organisational culture in residential aged care also found evidence to suggest a relationship between culture and staff-level outcomes (eg, job satisfaction) and clinical care processes (eg, use of psychotropic medicine); however, research demonstrating an association between culture and clinical outcomes (eg, pressure ulcers) was more equivocal.